Renting House in Germany

 Buy the Previous Tenant’s Kitchen

-The outgoing tenant may offer to sell their kitchen to you rather than haul it to their next flat.
+The outgoing tenant may offer to sell their kitchen rather than haul it to their next flat.
 This sounds convenient and it often is, but pricing can be aggressive.
-I have heard of sellers asking €3,000 or more for a kitchen that cost them €2,000 five years ago.
+Sellers sometimes ask €3,000 or more for a kitchen that cost them €2,000 five years ago.
 Negotiate.
-There is no fixed rule here, and most sellers have some flexibility, especially if moving the kitchen would be a logistical headache for them.
+There is no fixed rule here, and most sellers have genuine flexibility, especially if dismantling and transporting the kitchen would be a logistical headache on their end.

 Search Only for Flats That Include a Kitchen